rishabh7823/advanced-DCDC/README.md

  ![Screenshot 2024-03-29 111849](https://github.com/rishabh7823/advanced-DCDC/assets/164547532/14675585-e4ab-4803-9bdb-f168f5a4b28b)

-                                                                                                                                                                    VSD-IAT
+                                                                                                                                                                  -VSD-IAT

-  as big size that less resistance
+  as big the size that much less resistance

-### Plcement
+### Placement
 * placing all three together:

   <img width="602" alt="imp 1" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/f9075784-9c83-460b-8839-d931fe950b14">

                                                                                                                                                                     -VSD-IAT

-* placing netist in floor plan
+* placing netlist in floor plan
-* This is the stage where we as time's wire lengh and dcapacitance and based on that , insert repeaters
+* This is the stage where we have time's wire lengh and dcapacitance and based on that,insert repeaters
 * like thiss:

    ![Screenshot 2024-03-27 175259](https://github.com/rishabh7823/advanced-DCDC/assets/164547532/84ba0444-2dc8-4274-9e8a-bf7d72141011)